The Rise of AI and Disinformation

 2. Biases

 Most people wouldn’t assume that AI has biases since it isn’t human and doesn’t contain the same judgments.
 However, this couldn’t be further from the truth, since AI learns from content already created by people.
-Plus, human beings have to decide which content and data to train the AI on, which itself is full of bias.

-Essentially, if an AI only ever reads content with a particular political leaning, that’s all it will ever know.
+For example, if an AI only ever reads content with a particular political leaning, that’s all it will ever know.

 3. Further Promoting False News Online